 Today, many people look to Brooklyn as a beautiful place to live because of its proximity to Manhattan’s commerce.
 It’s true that many residents of Brooklyn spend their days working in Manhattan.
 But that doesn’t mean Brooklyn is a bedroom community.
 The borough has an ever-growing population of 24/7 residents who have no problem in finding everything they need to live and work in Brooklyn.
 If you’re looking for an escape from the hustle and bustle of the Manhattan day, Brooklyn is a natural choice.
 The number of transportation options, available both within and heading out of the borough is astounding.

 The New York City Subway system has an extensive network of trains operating.
 Some of which can get a commuter from certain parts of the borough to Manhattan in a matter of minutes.
-Commuters also have the romantic option of taking a water taxi.
+Passengers also have the romantic option of taking a water taxi.
 Such as the one that operates from Fulton Landing in DUMBO.
 Finally, for public transport, several local and express buses can be utilized.
 If you’d rather drive, just one tunnel and three bridges can get you there.

 Brooklyn Real Estate